sigman2/if_vending_machine_task1/README.md

 ## Comments

 As understood it was not required to have UI or any user interface for vending machine.
 Of course if needed it could be implemented for examlpe using Command-line interface or forms.

+There are no validations and exceptions for admin functions - products can be added or updated with any name, price and available quantity.